 - From the section Middle East

-He was also said to be a close adviser to Gaddafi's son Saif al-Islam, according to leaked US embassy documents.
+He is also said to have been a close adviser to Saif al-Islam Gaddafi, the former leader's son, according to leaked US embassy documents.

 Observers considered him more of an executor than a mastermind behind the activities of the Gaddafi regime.
 He was nicknamed "the butcher" because of his reputation for brutal behaviour.

 Condemned to death

 In 2012 Senussi was deported from Mauritania to Libya.